Skip to main content

 Intermediate

-Advancing from a general awareness of to a functional understanding requires a deliberate protocol for evaluating the digital tools you integrate into your life.
+Advancing from a general awareness of data privacy to a functional understanding requires a deliberate protocol for evaluating the digital tools you integrate into your life.
 This process is akin to interpreting a lab report; it involves looking beyond the surface-level features of an app to scrutinize the underlying mechanisms of its data handling.
 True digital wellness depends on this deeper literacy, empowering you to make informed choices that protect your sensitive health information from being commodified.

 A Protocol for Assessing App Privacy